DistroAV/DistroAV/README.md

 - **NDI Filter** (a.k.a NDI Dedicated Output) : transmit a single source or scene to NDI

 ## Downloads
-Binaries for Windows are available in the [Releases](https://github.com/Palakis/obs-ndi/releases) section.
-Linux and OS X versions are not yet available, as compatibility with these systems is under development.
+Binaries for Windows, macOS and Linux are available in the [Releases](https://github.com/Palakis/obs-ndi/releases) section.

 ## Compiling
 ### Prerequisites
-You'll need CMake, the NewTek NDI SDK 3.0 and a working development environment for OBS Studio installed on your computer.
+You'll need CMake and a working development environment for OBS Studio installed on your computer.

 ### Windows
 In cmake-gui, you'll have to set these CMake variables :